-Title: “What Is EMDR Therapy—and Could It Help You Heal?”
+Title: “What Is EMDR Therapy for Trauma—and Could It Help You Heal?”

-Have you ever felt stuck in the past, as though an old experience keeps playing on a loop in your body and mind, no matter how much time has passed?
+Have you ever felt stuck in the past, as though an old traumatic experience keeps playing on a loop in your body and mind, no matter how much time has passed?
 Or maybe you have triggers in your body that won’t clear even if you haven’t connected it specifically to a trauma.
 Do you ever notice that you get nervous around certain people (example a specific gender, stature of a person etc.), in certain situations such as a crowded movie theatre, or in certain situations you become enraged, terrified, or frozen?
+If so, EMDR, a form of trauma therapy could help you heal.

 Maybe you’ve tried to talk it out, journaled, practiced mindfulness, or even started therapy—but something inside still doesn’t feel fully resolved.
-You might notice anxiety in your chest, a racing heart, flashbacks, nightmares, or even a constant feeling of unease that you can’t quite name.
+You might notice anxiety in your chest, a racing heart, flashbacks, nightmares connected to your trauma, or even a constant feeling of unease that you can’t quite name.

 What is EMDR?